neuro4ml/neuro4ml.github.io/Week_0/3-History.md

 It turns out that the feedforward network learns to align itself with the feedback network so that in the end the feedback network is carrying the correct error signals for the learned - or aligned - feedforward network.

-This ‘feedback alignment' turns out not to scale to very deep networks, but the story isn't over yet and there's still a lot of interesting research going on in this space.
+This 'feedback alignment' turns out not to scale to very deep networks, but the story isn't over yet and there's still a lot of interesting research going on in this space.

 :::{seealso}
 [Introduction to neural networks and backpropagation by 3Blue1Brown](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi), an excellent, easy to follow YouTube series.